BrightSky-OSSDO/Stellar-Mesh/README.md

 - `server`: A boolean value indicating the presence or absence of a Stellar Mesh server on the celestial body.
 This value should always be set to true.

 Please note that this syntax is subject to change in the future.
 However, rest assured that any changes made will be outlined in this README.

+If you notice any errors in the JSON files, such as if they don't adhere to the above syntax, please open an issue.

 # Using the Stellar Mesh in Your Own Software
 To use the Stellar Mesh in your own software project, you have 2 choices: